JayRE114514/UserComment/README.md

 # UserComment
 An IDA plugin to display user-added comments in disassembly and pseudocode views.

+## Installation

+Copy the `UserComment.py` file to the `plugins` folder in the IDA installation directory.

 ## Usage

 3 ways to open the comment viewer